How a blockchain distributed ledger can build trust and value exchange

-Since the internet, some frictions fell while others rose.
+The internet primed friction for a free-fall.
+Since then, some frictions fell while others rose.
 The friction of imperfect information, for example, took on added importance in an era that promotes transparency by business partners and consumers alike.
-New frictions like cybercrime threaten to cripple even the most successful organizations.
+New frictions like cybercrime threaten to cripple even the most successful organization.

 Distributed ledgers can become the foundation of a robust system of trust, a decentralized platform for massive collaboration.
 With that, intermediaries will be shuttered.
 Assets that were once dormant can be exploited.
 Profit pools can shift and be redistributed.
 New services delivered on blockchain networks can accelerate access and liberate those that were once locked out of efficient value creation to fully participate in an all-in economy.